On the Matrix Form of the Quaternion Fourier Transform and Quaternion Convolution: Reconstruction Visualization of Quaternionic Doubly-block Circulant Matrix

-In Section 4, we have used a kernel that was produced using the following code \cite{boyle2018quaternion}: \lstset{ language=Python, basicstyle= , morekeywords={self}, keywordstyle=, emph={MyClass,__init__}, emphstyle=\ttb, emphstyle=, stringstyle=, frame=tb, showstringspaces=false, }
+In Section \ref{subsec:clippingtrial}, we refer to a kernel for our experiments, which was produced using the code that follows.
+We report the code in the interest of reproducibility of the result.
+We used the ``Quaternion'' Python package \cite{boyle2018quaternion} (as well as for all implementations required for this paper): \lstset{ language=Python, basicstyle= , morekeywords={self}, keywordstyle=, emph={MyClass,__init__}, emphstyle=\ttb, emphstyle=, stringstyle=, frame=tb, showstringspaces=false, }